octue/octue-sdk-python/docs/source/creating_services.rst

         This is where you write your app.
 The ``app.py`` file can contain any valid python, including import and use of any number of external packages or your own subpackages.
 It has only two requirements:

-        1. It must contain exactly one of the ``octue`` python app interfaces that serve as an entrypoint to your code:
+        1. It must contain exactly one of the ``octue`` python app interfaces that serve as an entrypoint to your code.
+           These take a single :mod:`Analysis <octue.resources.analysis.Analysis>` instance:

             - **Option 1:** A function named ``run`` with the following signature: